jtwolf1113/Simple-3D-Previewer/README.md

 * Automatic Default Camera Positioning to display the full extent of the object in frame.
 * More thorough error handling during file selection and display.
-* Performance improvements using cython and/or numba (tbd) to improve FPS for highly detailed files.
+* Performance improvements using cython and/or numba (tbd) to improve FPS for highly detailed files, update: may need to rely on a different game library to speedup performance
-* Additional Pygame environment customizability - default motion, axes display, controls, and rates of motion.
+* Additional view environment customizability - default motion, axes display, controls, and rates of motion.
 * Aesthetic improvements to UI.

 ## **More to Come Soon!**